 Frank Rose is a leading writer and speaker on digital culture.
 His most recent book, The Art of Immersion: How the Digital Generation Is Remaking Hollywood, Madison Avenue, and the Way We Tell Stories, shows how technology is changing the venerable art of storytelling.
 Sparked by a decade of reporting for Wired, it has been called "an essential overview" by the International Journal of Advertising and "a new media bible" by the Italian daily la Repubblica.

 A senior fellow at Columbia University School of the Arts, Frank teaches global business executives as faculty director of the executive education seminar Strategic Storytelling, presented by the School of the Arts in partnership with Columbia Business School.
-He is also a member of Columbia's pioneering Digital Storytelling Lab, where in 2016 he launched the annual Digital Dozen: Breakthroughs in Storytelling awards to honor the most creative approaches to narrative from the past year.
+He is also a member of Columbia's pioneering Digital Storytelling Lab, where in 2016 he launched the annual Digital Dozen: Breakthroughs in Storytelling awards to honor the most innovative approaches to narrative from the past year.